Download the full PDF for Mississippi

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Mississippi remained unchanged at 55.6 percent in December.
+The labor force participation rate in Mississippi fell to 55.6 percent in January from 55.7 percent in the prior month.

 Mississippi ranks 50th in the nation.